enisaeu/Reference-Security-Incident-Taxonomy-Task-Force/Documentation/Minutes/BucharestInternet.md

 ## Transposition of RSIT, once finalised, into a formal Standard

 Proposal for transposition of RSIT into a formal Standard.
-Possible standardisation would be as Informative Annex in  ISO/IEC 27035-3  "Information security incident management - Part 3: Guidelines for ICT incident response operations recommendation for the better fit for RSIT would be within the ISO/IEC Information security incident management series (ISO/IEC 27035), various parts of which are currently in Draft. offer to liason RSIT in https://www.iso.org/committee/45306.html ISO/IEC Expert Committee (JTC1 SC27 WG4) The next SC27 WG4 meeting will happen before the next RSIT WG: I would need to know whether to raise the issue at such a meeting by mid-August 2020.
+Possible standardisation would be as Informative Annex in  ISO/IEC 27035-3  "Information security incident management - Part 3: Guidelines for ICT incident response operations.

+Recommendation for the better fit for RSIT would be within the ISO/IEC Information security incident management series (ISO/IEC 27035), various parts of which are currently in Draft.

+Offer to liason RSIT in https://www.iso.org/committee/45306.html ISO/IEC Expert Committee (JTC1 SC27 WG4).

+The next SC27 WG4 meeting will happen before the next RSIT WG: I would need to know whether to raise the issue at such a meeting by mid-August 2020.

 **Bucharest / Internet Action: provide feedback regarding offer to liaison RSIT in https://www.iso.org/committee/45306.html ISO/IEC Expert Committee (JTC1 SC27 WG4) by 30/07**